shivendra0712/Simon_Says_Game/README.md

 This game aims to increase your memorizing ability.

-Techstack used: HTML5, CSS3, Javascript
+Techstack used: HTML, CSS, Javascript